seeu-inspace/easyg/web3/README.md

 ### Audit methodology

-1. Git clone the repository in local enviorment + disable `ffi` if needed
+1. Git clone the repository in local environment + disable `ffi` if needed
 2. Read the documentation
 3. Create a scope table with: name file, lines of code, if you have audited or not.
 You can use notion for this, as it enables you to create an interactive spreadsheet.
 For example, you can rank the contracts based on complexity.
     - A cool tool for this purpose is [Solidity Code Metrics](https://github.com/Consensys/solidity-metrics)